Paris meeting to focus on Libyan politics, economy

 "The objective is to turn the page and get behind the new authority," a French government source said.

 "(Iraq) was a successful military operation, but a failed political transition.
 We have to learn from that," he added.
-"We have to stand alongside the National Transitional Council, but not impose anything on them."
+"We have to stand alongside the National Transitional Council (NTC), but not impose anything on them."

 French President Nicolas Sarkozy and Prime Minister David Cameron will host the first "Friends of Libya" conference, which convenes on the day Gaddafi would have celebrated the 42nd anniversary of the military coup that brought him to power.